Root Canal Therapy Performed by Your Dentist in Franklin Square to Save Your Smile

 Root canal treatment is used to save a tooth that may have developed an infection due to a crack in the tooth or a deep cavity.
 The process is relatively simple and can be completed in just one visit.
-Your dentist in Valley Stream, Dr. Eric Grossmann, will remove the pulp and nerves of the affected tooth and then thoroughly clean the area.
+Your dentist in Franklin Square, Dr. Eric Grossmann, will remove the pulp and nerves of the affected tooth and then thoroughly clean the area.
 The pulp is not necessary for a tooth once it has completely emerged from the gums.
 Bacteria build-up at the tip of the root can lead to a tooth abscess if left untreated.
 It can also be incredibly painful and cause damage to the surrounding area.
 If a root canal is not performed, it is possible that a patient may require a tooth extraction.

 What are the signs that a root canal is needed?